 Do you remember the first time you slipped your spoon through the crispy crust of creme brulee?
 Divine, right?
-This pumpkin creme brulee recipe offers up all that and MORE.
+This pumpkin spice creme brulee recipe offers up all that and MORE.

 Break the crust of sugar on the top of this pumpkin creme brulee and you’ll find the flavors of fall.
 Pumpkin spice and everything nice!